soveran/spawn/README.markdown

     User.spawn(:profile => Profile.first)

-You can verify that only once `Profile` was created.
+You can verify that `Profile.spawn` is never called.
 Although this may sound evident, it can bite you if you rely on the RHS not executing (e.g. if you're using Spawn to populate fake data into a database and you want to control how many instances you create).